thakursonukumar/AWS-Services/ec2/mount-disk.md

 so to automount disk to /mtn/elk_data

-command sudo mount -a (this will check fstab file and attach all the disk to their respective directory)
+command: sudo mount -a (this will check fstab file and attach all the disk to their respective directory)
 <br>![](./images/disk-resize/12.PNG)